Nachop51/shell_tests/eze_maxi_test/README.md

 # Simple Shell Test

-This test was created in order to contribute to the test siute for Holberton School simple shell proyect.
+This test was created in order to contribute to the test siute for Holberton School simple shell project.

 ## What will be tested